Glossary

 Node

-A computer running client.
+A computer running a client.

 On/Off-chain